Igor-Ljucovic/my-projects/my-personal-projects/NutriPlan/README.md

 - **Backend**: PHP, Laravel, Eloquent ORM
 - **Frontend**: React, HTML, CSS, Bootstrap

-This was a university project, so all of the commits were pushed on a university repository instead.
+Note: This was a university project, so all of the commits were pushed on a university repository instead.
-In this project, I learned about web apps (my first CRUD web app), web app architecture, routes, testing libraries, authentication and authorization, user roles, using APIs
+In this project, I learned about web apps (my first CRUD web app), web app architecture, routes, communication using JSON, authentication and authorization, user roles, using APIs, testing libraries, designing and managing relational databases, using Laravel and React.